 Nelson emphasizes the IG’s fine-boned and artistic appearance.
-They are 7-14 pounds versus the Whippet’s 25-40.
+They are often between 7 and 14 pounds versus the Whippet’s 25 to 40 pounds.
 But she says not to let these lapdogs fool you into thinking they are too delicate for physical pursuits.
-They are natural athletes and want to be out and about with their humans.
+They are natural athletes and want to be out and about with their owners.

 Whippets are equally athletic.
 She describes them as having a face that will melt your heart and convince you to give them the moon, but also, as the perfect medium-sized dog that’s easy in the house and car.
 They are equally happy to hike, jog, hit the beach, or play in the snow.
 They are also great partners for dog sports.